raptorjs/raptor-async/README.md

 - `reset(data)`
 - `unsettle(data)`

-The signature for a `DataHolder` is `function DataHolder(options)` where options is an object with any of the following properties (all optional):
+The signature for a `AsyncValue` is `function AsyncValue(options)` where options is an object with any of the following properties (all optional):

 - `loader` - A function that can be used to load the asynchronous data.
 The provided loader function will be invoked with a callback argument when `load()` is called or lazily when a `done` listener is added for the first time.
 - 'ttl' - A time-to-live in milliseconds.
 The data holder will go back into the initial unsettled state if the time-to-live is exceeded